peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         string str,
         PeterO.Cbor.CBOREncodeOptions options);

-Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format, using the specified options to control the decoding process.Note that if a CBOR object is converted to JSON with  `ToJSONString` , then the JSON is converted back to CBOR with this method, the new CBOR object will not necessarily be the same as the old CBOR object, especially if the old CBOR object uses data types not supported in JSON, such as integers in map keys.
+Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format, using the specified options to control the decoding process.Note that if a CBOR object is converted to JSON with `ToJSONString
+        ` , then the JSON is converted back to CBOR with this method, the new BOR object will not necessarily be the same as the old CBOR object, specially if the old CBOR object uses data types not supported in JSON, uch as integers in map keys.

 <b>Parameters:</b>